Frequently asked questions

 Every Truyu user will receive data breach alerts notifications when the emails you have registered for data breach alerts are detected in a data breach from public domain sources aggregated by one of our partners.

-A data breach can leave a trail of your personally identifiable information available to a fraudster who can then exploit this data point to gain unauthorised access to other accounts.
+A data breach can leave a trail of your personal information available to a fraudster who can then exploit this data point to gain unauthorised access to other accounts.
 This can lead to them impersonating you online for nefarious purposes.
 For each of the email addresses you register for Truyu to monitor, we provide you a historical record of data breaches that email has been involved in., as well as helpful proactive guidance to enhance your online security.

 The dark web is a part of the internet known for being an anonymous hub for illegal activities.
 Such activities include the trading of personal information.
 Dark web monitoring is the process of searching these websites for this information (such as passwords and email addresses) and alerting you when your information is found, as part of our data breach alerts feature.